If you decided to read this article, chances are that you have tried using homemade remedies to treat a certain skin concern.

 I don’t even know how I stop myself from commenting on these posts every single time.

-Baking soda is being championed as the “end-all skin concerns” by the natural beauty movement or whatever they call themselves.
+Baking soda is championed as the “end-all skin concerns” by the natural beauty movement or whatever they call themselves.

 From using it to wash your hair, to magically removing blackheads from your skin, soothing but bites and whatnots, you name it – baking soda has the answer.